 Finding a venue is one of the most exciting parts of wedding planning!
-Assuming you’ve already done your research online and narrowed down your venue options to a select few, it’s time to walk through them in person and see which one gives you all the feels.
+Assuming you’ve already browsed online and narrowed down your venue options to a select few, it’s time to walk through them in person and see which one gives you all the feels.
 From beach-front ceremonies, to historic mansions, to rustic spaces with modern touches, we’ve got you covered.
 But before you write a check with a couple zeros on the end, you need to feel confident you’re making an informed decision when officially booking your venue.

 The Ultimate Guide to Your Wedding Venue Tour

 5 Things to Look for In a Wedding Venue:

 Clear, concise answers to your questions

 The guest experience – Was it easy to find?
 Was parking a hassle?

 3 Things to Consider During Your Venue Tour:

 Most importantly, can you two picture yourselves getting married here?

 Can you see yourself working with the wedding planning team?